twpayne/chezmoi/docs/REFERENCE.md

 CLI](https://support.1password.com/command-line-getting-started/) (`op`). *uuid*
 is passed to `op get item <uuid>`, the output from `op` is parsed as JSON, and each element of `details.sections` are iterated over and any `fields` are returned as a map indexed by each field's `n`.
+If there is no valid session in the environment, by default you will be interactively prompted to sign in.
 For example, give the output from `op`:

 ```json
 {